 And both sets of glasses were knocked off into the snowbank.

 Did I mention that Ethel as well as Uncle Bronty had inherited their mother’s appalling eyesight?
 Well, so had Donald.
-At that time he and Uncle Bronty wore “coke bottoms”.
+At that time he and Uncle Bronty both wore “coke bottoms”.
 I will draw a merciful veil upon them in their predicament.

 But the underlying point to this story is that this incident is perfectly in character for every tale concerning Donald that I can ever remember being told.
 The boy was accident-prone to a positively legendary degree.